Danny Trevathan

-Danny Eugene Trevathan (born March 24, 1990) is an American football inside linebacker who is a free agent.
-He was drafted by the Denver Broncos in the sixth round of the 2012 NFL Draft.
-He played college football at Kentucky, where in 2010, he was named an All-American by College Football News and was a first-team all-SEC selection.
+Danny Eugene Trevathan (born March 24, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Denver Broncos in the sixth round of the 2012 NFL draft.
+He played college football for the Kentucky Wildcats, where in 2010, he was named an All-American by College Football News and was a first-team all-SEC selection.

 College career

 Trevathan attended and played college football at the University of Kentucky under head coaches Rich Brooks and Joker Phillips.
 In 2010, Trevathan led the Southeastern Conference in tackles with 144 on his way to being named a first-team all-conference by a number of national organizations, including the SEC coaches themselves.
-Following the 2010 season, Trevathan completed the 2011 NFL Draft evaluation process but chose to return to Kentucky for his final season.
+Following the 2010 season, Trevathan completed the 2011 NFL draft evaluation process but chose to return to Kentucky for his final season.
 In 2011, despite leading the SEC again in tackles through 9 games, he was not named a semifinalist for the Butkus Award, the top honor for college football linebackers.